 Ellen Y.D.
-KIM (Asian cinema)
+KIM (Asian cinema, Head Programmer)

 Jongsuk Thomas NAM (Cinema from English-speaking countries, B.I.G Organizer)

 Jongsuk Thomas NAM majored in RTVF/Communication Arts.
-He returned to Korea from the US to be an assistant director for the film Jungle Story.
+He returned to Korea from the US to be an assistant director for the film Jungle Story (1996).
 He worked for the Busan Film Festival from 1997 on as the coordinator of the Kim Kiyoung Retrospective, a festival coordinator at BIFF, and the senior coordinator of the Pusan Promotion Plan (PPP).
 After working as the general secretariat of the Network for the Promotion of Asian Cinema (NETPAC), he joined the Bucheon International Fantastic Film Festival in 2007 as a staff member and also worked for the festival as an expert adviser.
 He is currently a festival programmer for BIFAN and the managing director of the Network of Asian Fantastic Films (NAFF).
-He also works as the curator for the After Dark section of the Jio MAMI Mumbai Film Festival.
+He also works as the curator for the After Dark section of the Jio MAMI Mumbai Film Festival in India.

 MO Eunyoung (Korean cinema)

-MO Eunyoung majored in film theory and animation theory.
+MO Eunyoung majored in film and animation theory.
 She was a writer for EBS programs such as Cinema Paradiso and Anitopia, and she contributed to magazines and daily newspapers such as FILM2.0, DVD2.0, and KINO as a film critic.
 She also worked as a programmer for Korean Film Archive Cinematheque KOFA for multiple years after it first opened.
 She has also organized a number of fusion performances that join classic films with various genres, such as the silent film narration performance of Crossroad of Youngsters.

-Jay KIM (VR programmer)
+Jay KIM (XR programmer)